 Usually you only use a limited set of object types in your game, and each type of object has a fixed set of possible properties, with specific types and default values.
 To save you time, Tiled allows predefining these properties based on the “Type” field for objects.
 You can set this up using the Object Types Editor, available from the View menu.

-By default, Tiled stores these object types in the user settings.
-However, since you’ll often want to share them with other people in your project, you can export your object types or change the storage location of the object types file.
+By default, Tiled stores these object types globally.
+However, since you’ll often want to share them with other people in your project, you can export your object types or change the storage location of the object types file for your project.
 A simple XML or JSON file with self-explanatory contents is used to store your object types.

 The color not only affects the rendering of the various shapes of objects, but is also the color of the label which will show up if you give your object a name.